-RoboCup [1] is an international effort to promote AI, robotics and related field primarily in the context of soccer playing robots.
-In the Four Legged League, two teams of four robots play soccer on a relatively small carpeted soccer field.
-In addition to soccer playing, we have used our robots in other research projects, including biorobotics [2] and human-robot coaching [3].
+RoboCup is an international effort to promote AI, robotics and related field primarily in the context of soccer playing robots.
+In the Two Legged Standard Platform League, two teams of four robots play soccer on a relatively small carpeted soccer field.

 Fig. 1.
-Four-Legged System Architecture.
+Two-Legged Standard Plaform System Architecture.